 How should I prepare for an EEG?

-Instructions will be given to you prior to the test.
-Be sure to wash and dry your hair and scalp before the test so that they are clean and oil-free.
+Wash and dry your hair and scalp before the test so that they are clean and oil-free.
 Do not use conditioner or hair spray.
 Electrodes will need to be placed at specific locations on your scalp so we are not able to work around a hair weave.
 Eat a regular meal or snack two hours before your EEG to help stabilize blood sugar, unless you’ve been instructed not to eat by your physician.
 If you take any medications, please ask your physician if you should take them as usual.

 If your physician has ordered a sleep test, you likely be asked to adjust your sleeping schedule.
 Please follow the recommended adjustments to your sleeping schedule so that you find it easier to fall asleep during the test.

 If you will be having a video EEG test, you will need to bring someone who can stay with you for the duration of the test.
 You may wish to bring VHS movies or a personal DVD player, books or other items to pass your time, as well as a bag lunch/beverage.

 To schedule an appointment for an EEG at any of our primary offices in the Twin Cities, please contact our central scheduling at (763) 287-2300, select option 2 or send a referral and our Patient Care Coordinators will call you.
 We do need a physician referral prior to scheduling.
 EEG referrals can be faxed to (763) 302-4348 or emailed to EEG.EMG@Mpls-Clinic.com.